-Function: Rotate accumulator left Description: The eight bits in the accumulator are rotated one bit to the left.
+Function: Rotate accumulator left

+Description: The eight bits in the accumulator are rotated one bit to the left.
 Bit 7 is rotated into the bit 0 position.
 No flags are affected.

 Example: The accumulator holds the value 0C5H (11000101B).
+The instruction, leaves the accumulator holding the value 8BH (10001011B) with the carry unaffected.

+RL A

+RI

+RLC A

-The instruction, RL A leaves the accumulator holding the value 8BH (10001011B) with the carry unaffected.
-Operation: RL $(An + 1) \leftarrow (An)$ $n = 0 - 6$ $(A0) \leftarrow (A7)$ Encoding: 0010 0011 Bytes: 1 Cycles: 1 RLC A Function: Rotate accumulator Left through carry flag Description: The eight bits in the accumulator and the carry flag are together rotated one bit to the left.
+Function: Rotate accumulator Left through carry flag

+Description: The eight bits in the accumulator and the carry flag are together rotated one bit to the left.
 Bit 7 moves into the carry flag; the original state of the carry flag moves into the bit 0 position.
 No other flags are affected.

+Example: The accumulator holds the value 0C5H (11000101B), and the carry is zero.
+The instruction.

+RLC A

+leaves the accumulator holding the value 8AH (10001010B) with the carry set.

+RRC A

+Function: Rotate accumulator right through carry flag

+Description: The eight bits in the accumulator and the carry flag are together rotated one bit to the right.
+Bit 0 moves into the carry flag; the original value of the carry flag moves into the bit 7 position.
+No other flags are affected.

-- Example: The accumulator holds the value 0C5H (11000101B), and the carry is zero.
-The instruction, - RLC A leaves the accumulator holding the value 8AH (10001010B) with the carry set.
+Example: The accumulator holds the value 0C5H (11000101B), the carry is zero.
+The instruction, leaves the accumulator holding the value 62 (01100010B) with the carry set.